hantsy/jakartaee11-sandbox/docs/rest.md

 As mentioned in the [Java SE Record support in Jakarta EE 11](./record.md), although the JSON-B did not align with Record support in Jakarta EE 11, but Eclipse Yasson has already implemented Record serialization and deserialization.

-The `AritcleRepository` is a dummy repository for articles.
+The `ArticleRepository` is a dummy repository for articles.

 ```java
 @ApplicationScoped